auth0/docs/articles/policies/rate-limits.md

 </table>

 :::note
-(*) In all instances above, **Free** includes tenants on the Free plan, as well as the non-production tenants of enterprise customers.
+(*) In all instances above, **Free** includes tenants on the Free plan, including those with an ongoing trial.
+It also includes non-production tenants of enterprise customers.
 :::

 ## Limits on Database Logins